Maldonado penalised after Spa qualifying for blocking incident

 1 September, 2012

-Sep.1 (Apex) Incident prone Williams driver Pastor Maldonado was found guilty of blocking German rival Nico Hulkenberg during qualifying for the Belgian GP and demoted from third place on the grid to sixth.
+Sep.1 (GP247) Incident prone Williams driver Pastor Maldonado was found guilty of blocking German rival Nico Hulkenberg during qualifying for the Belgian GP and demoted from third place on the grid to sixth.

 The stewards decision lifted Lotus driver Kimi Räikkönen up to third behind pole sitting winner Jenson Button of McLaren and Sauber’s Kamui Kobayashi.